Plates may be applied in various modes according to the function required. These include:

 Application (transverse fractures)

 If possible, the fracture is reduced and temporarily fixed with clamps.
-Place the forceps such that it will not interfere with the planned plate position.
+Place the forceps such that they will not interfere with the planned plate position.

 The solution to this problem is to “over-bend” the plate so that its center stands off 1–2 mm from the anatomically reduced fracture surface.